StackVista/stackstate-cli/internal/stackstate_client/docs/EventRelation.md

 ### NewEventRelation

-`func NewEventRelation(type_ string, id int64, source EventComponent, target EventComponent, dependencyDirection DependencyDirection, ) *EventRelation`
+`func NewEventRelation(type_ string, id int64, relationTypeId int64, source EventComponent, target EventComponent, dependencyDirection DependencyDirection, ) *EventRelation`

 NewEventRelation instantiates a new EventRelation object This constructor will assign default values to properties that have it defined,